Brandon Youngblood

 One of my main roles was the design and maintenance of the website.
 We generated approximately $150Mil/year through the e-commerce site.
 The first large project I worked on was updating the company website to a responsive website versus one that required a desktop and mobile version.

-A key focus area of mine was constant A/B testing.
-We would evaluate how users were interacting with the site via HotJar.
-We would then see where we could improve the user experience.
+A key focus area of mine was constant A/B testing via Monetate.
+We would also evaluate how users were interacting with the site via HotJar.
 Once we had a plan set in place, I would create experiences via Monetate to test the statistical significance and eventually hard-code well performing updates.

 Bambu Glasses